SAP-samples/ui5-mdc-json-tutorial/ex4/readme.md

 var JSONFilterBarDelegate = Object.assign({}, FilterBarDelegate, JSONBaseDelegate)
 ```
 ## Step 4: Add Type Definition
-The final step involves using the type for the `height` property in our `Mountains.view.xml` file and adding it to the `PropertyInfo.ts` file, from where it will be assigned automatically to all other columns and filter fields via the delegates.
+The final step involves using the type for the `height` property in our `Mountains.view.xml` file and adding it to the `PropertyInfo.ts` file, from where it will be assigned automatically to all other columns and FilterFields via the delegates.
 ###### view/Mountains.view.xml
 ```xml
 				<mdct:Column